Low Back Pain

 Walking is the simplest and maybe the best exercise for the lower back.
 It gets your blood moving and helps your muscles stay strong.

-A doctor or physical therapist can recommend more specific exercises to help your back muscles get stronger.
+Your doctor or physical therapist can recommend more specific exercises to help your back muscles get stronger.
 These may include a series of simple exercises called core stabilization.
 Strengthening the muscles in your trunk can improve your posture, keep your body in better balance, and lower your chance of injury.

 How can you prevent low back pain from returning?